ccloc

 Minimum overall (mean) fit of all matched channels.
 Formed from the channel fits of all matched channels.
 Needs to be reached to declare a new origin.
 Parameter range: 0 - 1.

-This parameter can be overwritten per template event.
+This parameter can be overwritten per template.

 detector.minimumChannelRatio